British engineering firm Kentz rejects takeover offers

-LONDON Scottish fund manager Aberdeen Asset Management and insurer Standard Life are exploring a possible merger, the two companies said in a statement.

-LONDON British engineering firm Kentz said on Monday it had rejected takeover approaches from larger London-listed rival AMEC and Germany's M+W Group, saying both undervalued the company.
+LONDON British engineering firm Kentz KENZ.L said on Monday it had rejected takeover approaches from larger London-listed rival AMEC AMEC.L and Germany's M+W Group, saying both undervalued the company.

 In the start of what investors and analysts say could become a bidding war involving a number of parties, AMEC and M+W confirmed they had made offers for Kentz.